Inflammation

 Acute inflammation often causes pain, redness and swelling.

-In the absence of injury, infection or presence of foreign bodies, prolonged, low-grade chronic inflammation can cause harm to the body and result in chronic disease.1
+Chronic inflammation, generally in the absence of injury, infection or foreign bodies, can cause harm to the body and result in chronic disease.1

 What and where is the Immune System